Last Update: October 10, 2019

 The gasoline side of the PHEV operates as a gas car (FFV or fossil-fuel-vehicle) -- there is a gasoline tank, which fuels the gasoline engine.
 The gasoline engine serves two purposes, recharging the battery pack and driving the wheels.

-It's a little more complex than that because there are PHEV two variants
+It's a little more complex than that because there are two PHEV variants

 - Series-Hybrid Electric Vehicle: In this arrangement, the gas engine has no direct connection to the wheels and instead solely recharges the battery pack.
 It is the battery pack and electric motor that provides full capability of motion.